pswsm/db_cheat_sheet_12-16/notes_12-16.md

 #     ***Data dictionary tables of the database system of Oracle***

+**USER_TABLES**:

-**USER_TABLES** describes the relational tables owned by the current user.
+    Describes the relational tables owned by the current user.
     Its columns(except for OWNER) are the same as those in ALL_TABLES.

+    **USER_CATALOG**:

-**USER_CATALOG** lists indexes, tables, views, clusters, synonyms and sequences owned by the current user.
+    Lists indexes, tables, views, clusters, synonyms and sequences owned by the current user.
 Its columns are the same as those in "ALL_CATALOG"

+**USER_OBJECTS**:

-**USER_OBJECTS** describes all objects owned by the current user.
+     Describes all objects owned by the current user.
 Its columns are the same as those in "ALL_OBJECTS".
 ---